2013 Endowment Management Forum

 Case Western Reserve University

 SHOW FULL BIO » Sally J. Staley Sally Staley joined Case Western Reserve University’s investment office in 2002 and became Chief Investment Officer in 2006.
 She manages a staff of six professionals overseeing investment of the University’s endowment and pension assets with a focus on understanding risk and managing to outcomes.
-She is also the principal liaison with the Investment Committee in formulating the University’s investment and spending policies and works closely with Development staff to communicate investment results and policy to donors.
+She is also the principal liaison with the Investment Committee in formulating the University’s investment and spending policies.
 Sally began her career in international bond market research and institutional sales with Salomon Brothers and Merrill Lynch followed by a transition to investment management at the State of Wisconsin Investment Board where she established the public pension fund’s international fixed income program and managed an international bond portfolio.
 Sally later worked as Senior Consultant with the investment management consulting practice of PricewaterhouseCoopers.
 She holds a Master of International Affairs degree from Columbia University and a Bachelor of Arts degree from The College of Wooster where she currently serves as a Trustee and Investment Committee member.
-She is also a board member for Great Lakes Theater and the Saint Luke’s Foundation of Cleveland.
+She has served for many years as a board member and investment subcommittee Chair for the Great Lakes Theater Festival and a former board member and investment committee Chair for the Saint Luke’s Foundation of Cleveland.

 Associate Editor and Columnist